 The best fonts for email won’t do you any good if not properly utilized.
 Consider the following best practices when using your preferred font styles to generate maximum benefit from them.

 Number of Fonts

 One should be adventurous but not to the extent that multiple fonts are used.
-At max, 2 fonts should be used within an email, one each for the heading and body ideally.
+At max, two fonts should be used within an email, one each for the heading and body, ideally.